Dr. Sarah Maxim, Chair

-Professor Kammen is Assistant Professor in Southeast Asian Studies Programme, National University Of Singapore.
+Dr. Kammen is Associate Professor in Southeast Asian Studies Programme, National University Of Singapore.
 Before joining the faculty of the National University of Singapore, Professor Kammen taught in the Department of Political Science at Canterbury University (1998-2000), was a Fulbright Senior Scholar at Universitas Hasanuddin in Makassar (2000-2001), and then taught at the Universidade Nacional Timor Lorosae in Dili (2001-2003).
 His research interests include labour and social movements, military politics, and popular political thinking.

 Alissa J. Stern

 Alissa Stern received a JD from Harvard Law School (1991) and a BA in Anthropology and Southeast Asian Studies from Cornell University (1986) Alissa received an advanced certificate in Indonesian from IKIP Malang (in Java) and helped revise the Echols/Shadily/Wolff Indonesian-English dictionary.
 She has taught at the University of Indonesia Law School and has written in the Harvard Business Review, The Washington Post, and the Stanford Social Innovation Review.
 Her book is entitled “The Process of Business/Environmental Collaborations” (Quorum 2000).

 Former Board Members